 Once finished, turn the pressure washer off.
 Turn off the water supply and then squeeze the trigger on the wand to drain any leftover water and pressure.
 After disconnecting all hoses, pull the wand’s trigger again to drain any leftover water from the wand as well as the hoses.
 The washer is now ready for storage.

 Maintenance should include draining the water from the pump after each use.
-Leaving water inside the pump can damage it, requiring replacement of parts (like the seals, for example).
+Leaving water inside the pump can damage it, requiring the replacement of parts (like the seals, for example).
 If a soap tank is used, make sure that it is rinsed out as well.
 Remember that the pump inlet screen will need cleaning too.

 Gas powered pressure washers require a bit more maintenance than electrics do, thanks to a more detailed engine and the liquids that keep it running.
 Check gas and oil levels and make sure they are maintained at proper levels.
 Before the washer is stored over the winter, make sure to change the oil and oil filter.
 Disconnect any battery power to help prevent a trickle discharge.